shawnbanasick/quince/README.md

 Quince is software for digital Q sorting.
 It is the combination of two previous Q sorting projects - EQ Web Sort (Shawn Banasick) and POETQ (Stephen Jeffares).
 The software consists of two parts - a ZIP file that contains the **Quince Template files**, and the **Configurator** that you will use to modify the template's 'settings' files to meet the needs of your Q sort project.
 Almost all aspects of the Q sort can be customized in Quince.
 No computer programming skills are required to create a Quince project.
 Everything can be done by pointing/clicking or by dragging/dropping.

 Quince is open source software.
 The required online database service is free to use for projects with less than 1,000 participants.
 The only cost for a Quince project is the time you spend learning how to setup it up.

+## Getting Started

+To get started with a Quince project, follow the guidelines [here](https://quince-config.netlify.app/).

 ## Features